Featuring Tom Montgomery,

-During this episode, Tom & I talked about the power of building community amongst your customer base, how text message is becoming the channel of choice, and so much more.
+In this Gladly podcast episode, Tom Montgomery, Co-Founder & Chief Digital Officer of Chubbies, gives his perspective on the power of building community amongst a customer base and on how text message is becoming the customer service channel of choice.

 “It’s one of the things that we’ve tried to embody in the way we approach customer service and customer experience, in general, is give people such positive experiences and such interestingly positive experiences that they become stories and they become conversations.”